c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 .. figure:: https://lh3.googleusercontent.com/Az0sLlckuc5AZ11CAEMfEHt5Qhytwjo5pF8VoXPMUOrXPdhah23WTuGCQ5OHHjImepzFYRMuDoMV6Pj_keYu7i5InAxd5shUcByNSwLibPkMDoTOBi9edcjgBEsKe4IZkIZ9m5U
    :alt: intro-linker black

    *Black screen.
-The decrompress code cannot be seen*
+The decompress routine cannot be seen*

 But if the background were not black, it would look like this: